Our Catholic Religious Education Curriculum

 Once the children in Year 3 have made the Sacrament of Reconciliation, they receive the Sacrament of First Holy Communion.
 This usually takes place on a Sunday during May.
 The children work very hard at home, in school and in the parish to ensure that they are fully prepared to receive Jesus into their hearts.

 The children study all of the parts of the Mass in detail over the year but focus particularly on the Liturgy of the Eucharist leading up to the celebration of First Holy Communion.
 By exploring each of the parts of the Liturgy of the Eucharist in detail, the children learn that the Mass is a celebration of thanksgiving and that during the Eucharistic prayer, the priest asks the Holy Spirit to change the gifts of bread and wine into the Body and Blood of Jesus.
+This part of the Mass is referred to as the Cosecration.

 Alongside their lessons in school, the children attend Mass with their families each week and pray at home as a family.
 The children are encouraged to read Bible stories together and discuss their Religious Education lessons.
 The children are given various tasks to complete at home linked to their First Holy Communion.